 Although the quantum probability spaces and their interpretation from Section 2.3 seem rather different from the 'classical' probability spaces from Section 2.2, we will see here that the latter are actually a special case of the former.
-More precisely, we will show that a quantum probability space $(\mathcal{A}, \rho)$ is equivalent to a 'classical' probability space $(\Omega, \mathcal{P}(\Omega), \mu)$ if the algebra $\mathcal{A}$ is abelian.
+More precisely, we will show that a quantum probability space (\mathcal{A}, ρ) is equivalent to a 'classical' probability space $(\Omega, \mathcal{P}(\Omega), \mu)$ if and only if the algebra \mathcal{A} is abelian.

-If $\Omega$ is a finite set, we write
+If Ω is a finite set, we write